petr7555/PA165-Library/README.md

 # PA165-Library

 The app is running on [Heroku](https://pa165-library.herokuapp.com/) (it might take a while to start because the app goes to sleep when it is not used).
+You can use "user" with password "user" or "admin" with password "admin".

 See the project's GitHub wiki at https://github.com/petr7555/PA165-Library/wiki